-Indian River Co./City of Vero Beach - HB 337 by Rep. Mayfield (R) would allow a county to provide services and facilities to customers in unincorporated areas currently served by a municipality after a franchise or other consent agreement expires.
+Indian River Co./City of Vero Beach - SB 442 by Sen. Altman (R) and HB 337 by Rep. Mayfield (R) would allow a county to provide services and facilities to customers in unincorporated areas currently served by a municipality after a franchise or other consent agreement expires.
 This legislation is seeking to remedy the dispute between the City of Vero Beach and Indian River County, which is the subject of petitions for declaratory statements at the PSC, but would apply to all municipal utilities.
 In its current form, this legislation would undermine territorial agreements and the grid bill.